kishorekrrish/SoCalledBlogger/_posts/2021-04-03-migrate-files.markdown

 {:toc}

 ## Export Attachments using Salesforce standard Data Export feature
 Go to Salesforce setup, in Quick find box search for Export and select Data Export under Data.
-Click on `Export Now` or if you want to schedule and export you can do that using "Schedule Export".
+Click on `Export Now` or if you want to schedule and export you can do that using `Schedule Export`.

 ![Export Button]({{ site.baseurl }}/assets/images/attachments/data-export-button.png)